John Aloysius Marshall: Early life

 John Marshall was born on April 24, 1928, in Worcester, Massachusetts, to John A. and Katherine T. (née Redican) Marshall.
-After attending St. John's High School in Shrewsbury, Massachusetts, and Holy Cross College in Worcester, he went to Canada to study at the Collège de Montréal in Montreal, Quebec.
+After attending St. John's High School in Shrewsbury, Massachusetts, and the College of the Holy Cross in Worcester, he went to Canada to study at the Collège de Montréal in Montreal, Quebec.
 Marshall then travelled to Rome to attend the Pontifical Gregorian University.

 Priesthood

-While in Rome, Marshall was ordained to the priesthood for the Diocese of Springfield by Bishop Martin O'Connor on December 19, 1953.
+While in Rome, Marshall was ordained to the priesthood in Rome for the Diocese of Springfield by Bishop Martin O'Connor on December 19, 1953.
 After a period of pastoral work, he completed his graduate studies at Assumption College in Worcester (1961–1968).
 He then returned to Rome for more studies the Pontifical North American College(1969–1971).

 Bishop of Burlington

-On December 14, 1971, Marshall was appointed the seventh bishop of the Diocese of Burlington by Pope Paul VI.
-He received his episcopal consecration on January 25, 1972, from Bishop Robert Joyce, with Bishop Bernard Flanagan and James Hickey serving as co-consecrators.
+On December 14, 1971, Marshall was appointed the seventh bishop of Burlington by Pope Paul VI.
+He received his episcopal consecration at the first Cathedral of the Immaculate Conception in Burlington, Vermont, on January 25, 1972, from Bishop Robert Joyce, with Bishop Bernard Flanagan and James Hickey serving as co-consecrators.
 His tenure in Burlington was marked by a decline in both vocations and church attendance, but he still founded Our Lady of the Mountains Parish at Sherburne, Vermont, in 1979.
-He completed the Cathedral of the Immaculate Conception in 1977, after an arsonist had destroyed the original cathedral in 1972.
+Marshall completed the second Cathedral of the Immaculate Conception in Burlington in 1977.
+An arsonist had destroyed the original cathedral in 1972.

-From 1984 to 1990, Marshall headed an apostolic visitation created by Pope John Paul II to investigate the doctrinal orthodoxy of American seminaries.
-This visitation was viewed by the leaders of some seminaries as an attempt to force a conservative doctrine on them and stifle dissent.
+From 1984 to 1990, Marshall headed an apostolic visitation ordered by Pope John Paul II to investigate the doctrinal orthodoxy of American seminaries.
+The leaders of some seminaries viewed the visitation as an attempt by members of the Roman Curia to force a conservative doctrine on them and stifle any dissent.

 Bishop of Springfield in Massachusetts

-Pope John Paul II named Marshall as the sixth bishop of the Diocese of Springfield in Massachusetts on February 18, 1992.
+John Paul II named Marshall as the sixth bishop of Springfield in Massachusetts on February 18, 1992.